Emmaxadel/Emmaxadel/README.md

 ### Hi there 👋

 You are Welcome to my Github page.
-I am a Data Analyst in progress.
+I am a Data Analyst in progress, also a Biochemist.
 I work with Excel, Power BI and Python

 - 🔭 I’m currently working on personal projects for self development